aws/aws-iot-device-sdk-embedded-C/README.md

     * `samples` - The sample applications
     * `src` - The AWS IoT SDK source files
     * `tests` - Contains tests for verifying that the SDK is functioning as expected.
 More information can be found [here](https://github.com/aws/aws-iot-device-sdk-embedded-c/blob/master/tests/README.md/)
- * View further information on how to use the SDK in the Readme file for samples that can be found [here](https://github.com/aws/aws-iot-device-sdk-embedded-c/blob/master/samples/README.md/)
+ * View further information on how to use the SDK in the README file for samples that can be found [here](https://github.com/aws/aws-iot-device-sdk-embedded-c/blob/master/samples/README.md/)

 Also, for a guided example on getting started with the Thing Shadow, visit the AWS IoT Console's [Interactive Guide](https://console.aws.amazon.com/iot).

 ## Porting to different platforms
-As Embedded devices run on different Real Time Operating Systems and TCP/IP stacks, it is one of the important design goals for the Device SDK to keep it portable.
-Please refer to the [porting guide](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/master/PortingGuide.md/) to get more information on how to make this SDK run on your devices (i.e. micro-controllers).
+As Embedded devices run on different real-time operating systems and TCP/IP stacks, it is one of the important design goals for the Device SDK to keep it portable.
+Please refer to the [porting guide](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/master/PortingGuide.md/) to get more information on how to make this SDK run on your devices (i.e. microcontrollers).

 ## Migrating from 1.x to 2.x
 The 2.x branch makes several changes to the SDK.
 This section provides information on what changes will be required in the client application for migrating from v1.x to 2.x.